Physics and geometry of knots-quivers correspondence: Introduction

+The dual description $T[Q_K]$ encoded by the quiver has several advantages over descriptions of type $T[L_K]$, previously adopted in the literature.
+One of these is the fact that the structure of $T[Q_K]$ is fully and explicitly known, while $T[L_K]$ can be rather complicated and not fully understood even for simple knots.
+Another important feature of $T[Q_K]$ is the fact that it bridges between counts of holomorphic curves (via duality with $T[L_K]$) and quiver descriptions of corresponding BPS states, hence providing a key link in the knots-quivers correspondence.
 The M2-branes with boundary on the~M5-brane give rise to BPS vortices of $T[Q_K]$.
-It was recently observed that the~BPS vortex spectrum of certain 3d $\CN=2$ theories admits a~quiver quantum mechanics description \cite{Hwang:2017kmk}.
+It was recently observed that the~BPS vortex spectrum of certain 3d \mbox{$\CN=2$} theories admits a~quiver quantum mechanics description \cite{Hwang:2017kmk}.
 Here we think of the~vortex quantum mechanics of $T[Q_K]$ as the~physical origin of the~quiver $Q_K$.
 The existence of a~quiver description of vortices then leads to the~quiver description of knot invariants observed in \cite{Kucharski:2017poe,Kucharski:2017ogk}.
-The quivers of vortices and knots arise as effective descriptions of the~underlying M-theory system, which consists of M2-branes ending on an~M5-brane.
-The BPS vortex spectrum of the~theory $T[Q_K]$ is the~shadow (effective description) of this theory on the~ $\R^{2}\times S^{1}$ part of the~M5-brane, and is governed by the~the $\CN=2$ quantum mechanics of vortices.
-The knot quiver, on the~other hand, is the~shadow of the~theory on $X$ and describes the~ $\CN=4$ quantum mechanical dynamics of M2-branes that are standardized (stretched in sympletic language) near $L_K$.
+The quiver of vortices and $Q_K$ arise as effective descriptions of the~underlying M-theory system, which consists of M2-branes ending on an~M5-brane.
+The BPS vortex spectrum of the~theory $T[Q_K]$ is the~shadow (effective description) of this theory on the~ $\R^{2}\times S^{1}$ part of the~M5-brane, and is governed by the $\CN=2$ quantum mechanics of vortices.
+The~quiver $Q_K$, on the~other hand, is the~shadow of the~theory on $X$ and describes the~ $\CN=4$ quantum mechanical dynamics of M2-branes that are standardized (stretched in sympletic language) near $L_K$.

-The quiver description of BPS spectra gives all BPS states as boundstates of a~finite set of basic BPS generators.
-Such descriptions are familiar in the~context of 4d $\CN=2$ quantum field theories, where BPS generators are identified with nodes of $Q_K$, and intersections between corresponding M2-branes are encoded by arrows connecting the~nodes \cite{Denef:2002ru, Alim:2011kw, Gabella:2017hpz}.
+Quiver descriptions of BPS spectra are known to arise in string theory as a way to encode all BPS states as boundstates of a~finite set of basic BPS generators.
+Such descriptions are well understood in the~context of 4d \mbox{$\CN=2$} quantum field theories, where BPS generators are identified with nodes of the quiver, and intersections between corresponding M2-branes are encoded by arrows connecting the~nodes \cite{Denef:2002ru,Alim:2011kw,Gabella:2017hpz}.
+We will see that the this framework is line with interpretations of $Q_K$ given in this paper.